unosec/project/ProjectProposal.md

 ---
 Project Planning and Reflection
 -
 _Team 2_ meets every Tuesday night at 5:30pm CST.
 Josh is serving as the team lead, while the other team members fill any role needed to complete the given tasks and move the project forward.
-All team members contributed to various parts of this documentation and we shared information in the team discord channel.
+All team members contributed to various parts of this documentation, and we shared information in the team discord channel.
 No issues among team members occurred for the proposal.
 As the semester progresses, team members will try to rotate through team roles.